 - Susquehanna Council Policies and Procedures – Published by the Advancement Committee of the Susquehanna Council as the official source of policies and procedures to clarify and standardize aspects of the advancement program.
 It is a single source compilation of all policies and procedures regarding advancement approved for application in the Susquehanna Council.

-- Soaring News, an Advancement Newsletter – The Council Advancement Committee produces a newsletter on a monthly basis to improve the flow of information to leaders in the Council regarding advancement topics for Cub Scouts and Boy Scouts.
+- Soaring News, an Advancement Newsletter – The Council Advancement Committee produces a newsletter on a monthly basis to improve the flow of information to leaders in the Council regarding advancement topics for Cub Scouts and Scouts BSA.
 It provides current information each month on changes regarding advancement, as well as clarifications of advancement requirements, tips, reminders, and guidelines on advancement.
 It is a resource to encourage and maintain a high-quality advancement program in our Council.

 The council and district advancement and recognition committees (referred to simply as the council or district advancement committee) are responsible for implementing and facilitating advancement within the council and processing most special awards and recognitions for the council.
 The contact information for key members of those committees is below.